mauryaavinash95/mauryaavinash95.github.io/projects/word-app/index.md

 * PWA is a bit demanding in terms of security though, but it rightly has its reason for it.
 This required me forcing HTTPS for frontend.
 On heroku that isn't very complicated right? *You just add a `"https_only": true` to your static.json*.
 * Now since frontend was working on HTTPS, it wasn't able to make calls to HTTP backend, again security reasons.
 So this time, I had to obtain a SSL certificate for PWA to work.
 That's when I first learned about [Let's Encrypt](https://letsencrypt.org/).
 Through some trails-and-errors I finally came to know that it's not going to work on `public ip address`, `elastic ip address` or `instance url` of my EC2 or some free domain with redirects or iFrame embeds, so I had to buy a domain, change its DNS records and then finally was able to achieve a valid SSL.
 * Again, to save some later time and effort, I routed the backend traffic through [Nginx](https://www.nginx.com/), forced HTTPS on that as well and added some location proxies for various projects.
 And I came to a realisation that Nginx is simply :heart_eyes:
-* Backend was a bit tedious as compared to frontend (obviously :laughing:), but it was fun doing that as well.
+* Backend was a bit tedious as compared to frontend (obviously :smile:), but it was fun doing that as well.
 > More on this coming up in a blog-post.

 ### Conclusion